 Local Restaurants I Recommend

-After a long day of sightseeing, you’re going to be hungry—and luckily, some of my favorite places to eat in Dubrovnik are just steps from Pile Gate.
-Here are a few gems you can’t miss:
+After a long day visiting attractions in Dubrovnik, you’re going to be hungry and luckily for you, some of my favourite eateries are just steps from Pile Gate.
+Here are a couple of gems you can’t miss.

-• Taj Mahal (don’t be fooled by the name!) – This Bosnian-Croatian fusion spot is less than 5 minutes from the gate and serves up mouthwatering cevapi and stewed meats.
+The Taj Mahal (don’t be fooled by the name!) – a Bosnian-Croatian fusion spot that is less than 5 minutes from the gate so why not!
+Meat lovers, try the cevapi and stewed meats.
 The atmosphere is cozy and perfect for a relaxed dinner.

-• Nishta – A vegetarian paradise tucked inside the Old Town.
-Their spicy lentil burgers and curries are so good, even meat lovers leave satisfied.
+Nishta – A vegetarian paradise tucked inside the Old Town.
+Meat-eaters leave happy after enjoying their spicy lentil burgers and curries.

-You can also find local bakeries selling burek—a flaky pastry filled with cheese or meat.
-Grab one for under €3 and enjoy it with a view of the harbor.
+You can also find local bakeries selling burek.
+It’s a flake pastry with cheese or meat.
+Get a drink for less than €3 and enjoy looking out at the harbor.

 Quick Snacks and Street Food Gems